elastic/kibana/x-pack/test/security_solution_cypress/cypress/README.md

 - `@serverless` includes a test in the Serverless test suite.
 You need to explicitly add this tag to any test you want to run against a Serverless environment.
 - `@ess` includes a test in the normal, non-Serverless test suite.
 You need to explicitly add this tag to any test you want to run against a non-Serverless environment.
 - `@brokenInServerless` excludes a test from the Serverless test suite (even if it's tagged as `@serverless`).
 Indicates that a test should run in Serverless, but currently is broken.
-- `@skipInServerless` excludes a test from the Serverless test suite (even if it's tagged as `@serverless`).
+- `@ignoreInServerless` excludes a test from the Serverless test suite (even if it's tagged as `@serverless`).
 Could indicate many things, e.g. "the test is flaky in Serverless", "the test is Flaky in any type of environemnt", "the test has been temporarily excluded, see the comment above why".

 Please, before opening a PR with a new test, make sure that the test fails.
 If you never see your test fail you don’t know if your test is actually testing the right thing, or testing anything at all.